Amarillo Proton Pump Inhibitor (PPI) Injury Lawyers

 Proton pump inhibitors (PPIs), such as Nexium and Prilosec, are used to treat heartburn, acid reflux, and ulcers.
 They are sold over-the-counter and in prescription form.
-They are effective but they have been linked to very serious side effects including bone fractures, kidney damage and heart attack.
+They are effective but they have been linked to very serious side effects including bone fractures, kidney damage, and heart attack.
 If you have been harmed by PPI use, you deserve full and fair compensation for your injuries.
-The experienced Amarillo defective drug attorneys of Wood Law Firm LLP, are ready to represent you in your PPI injury claim.
+Our experienced PPI injury attorneys in Amarillo are ready to represent you in your PPI injury claim.

 Examples of PPIs include: